avivshaked/absee/README.md

 In most cases you would want the test to run under a specific condition only.
 For example, if the user is coming from a mobile device and not from desktop, or if the user has some cookie or header, or even more complex conditions.
 ABSee allows setting a condition or a condition function for each experiment.
-It also allows setting context for each experient, or globally. `getLiveVariant` method (on an experiment instance) will evaluate the condition against the context (if provided), and if it is evaluated to false, the method will return null. `getLiveExperiment` is using `getLiveVariant` internally, so it is also affected by the condition.
+It also allows setting condition context for each experiment, or globally.
+`getLiveVariant` method (on an experiment instance) will evaluate the condition against the context (if provided), and if it is evaluated to false, the method will return null. `getLiveExperiment` is using `getLiveVariant` internally, so it is also affected by the condition.

-if you are using `experiments.getLiveExperiments`, that method filters out all null liveExperiments, so it would basically filter out all experients that have a condition that evaluates false.
+if you are using `experiments.getLiveExperiments`, that method filters out all null liveExperiments, so it would basically filter out all experiments that have a condition that evaluates to false.

 Here's an example:
 ```js